 About the Program:

 This 15-36 month masters degree program prepares students for informatics leadership positions in clinical, public health, and scientific settings.
-Using the informatics competency task force of the CDC, we presume that the health sciences informatician should be capable of developing or leading innovative applications of information technology and information systems that address biological, clinical, or public health priorities.
+Using both CAHIIM and AMIA guidelines, we presume that the health sciences informatician should be capable of developing or leading innovative applications of information technology and information systems that address biological, clinical, or public health priorities.

 Please note that this is a part time online program which can be completed in 15-36 months.

 Click here to see program curriculum.